Factbox: Key policies of Austria's conservative/far-right coalition

 ** Make fighting political Islam a priority.

-** Secure Austria’s borders nationally to stop illegal immigration until the European Union has secured external borders.
+** Secure Austria’s borders nationally to stop illegal immigration until the EU has secured external frontiers.

 ** Extend the maximum working day to 12 hours from 10.